 Shining a Light on Privacy: Untangling the Web of Canadian Privacy Laws

 Bonnie Fish and Alexander Evangelista co-authored "Shining a Light on Privacy: Untangling the Web of Canadian Privacy Laws" published in Thomson Reuters' Annual Review of Civil Litigation 2020.
+This paper is intended to offer guidance in navigating the expanding landscape of Canadian privacy laws.

 Regularly cited by appellate courts across Canada, including the Supreme Court of Canada, the Annual Review of Civil Litigation has been providing leading-edge coverage of the civil litigation issues of the day.